bright/new-www/content/projects/just-eat-pos-–-mobile-apps-for-restaurant-system.md

   - fintech
 title_team: team behind the project
 title_case_study: more success stories
-title_contact: let's talk about your solution
+title_contact: hire us to scale your POS system
-description_contact: Book a free consultation in 48 hours.
+description_contact: Fill out the form or drop us a line, and we’ll get back to you within 1 business day!
 order: 7
 slug: system-for-restaurants-mobile
 show_team: true